jmyorston/integrationmatrix/README.md

 Download and install R and RStudio [from here](https://posit.co/download/rstudio-desktop/)

 ### Clone the repository into R Studio
+Open R studio and select
+1. "File" from the menu
+1. "New Project..."
+1. "Version Control" then "Git"

-Open R studio and select file, new project and import the repo using the https link
+and import the repo using the https link
 ```
 https://github.com/jmyorston/integrationmatrix.git
 ```